tomkp/react-split-pane/README.md

 You can also pass inline styles to the components via props.
 These are:

+ * `style` - Styling to be applied to the main container.
  * `paneStyle` - Styling to be applied to both panes
  * `pane1Style` - Styling to be applied to the first pane, with precedence over `paneStyle`
  * `pane2Style` - Styling to be applied to the second pane, with precedence over `paneStyle`